Wavegarden: Technology

 In 2010 Wavegarden established an R&D Center in the Basque Country, Spain and have maintained a strict approach to research ever since.
 Thanks to the full-size test facilities, Wavegarden’s engineers can thoroughly test technologies and products before they are brought to market.
 Computer simulations and scale model testing are performed prior to their transformation into full-size demo models.

 Wavegarden has developed two different technologies to produce perfect surfing waves beyond the ocean: Wavegarden Lagoon (not available anymore) and The Wavegarden Cove.
 The new Wavegarden Cove technology marks a departure from standard foil systems.
 The machinery is modular, eschewing complicated hydraulic or pneumatic systems in favor of a smart and robust electro mechanical system.
 Each module unit has several devices that work in sequence to push out water.
 As the wave travels down the wave pool modules activate to push the wave further down the line.

 A standard size facility like Urbnsurf Melbourne has 46 of these modules and offers rides up to 16 seconds long.
 Longer rides are possible in larger facilities.
 Consequently, very little energy is lost in the transmission of forces, which keeps running costs at a minimum and makes the Wavegarden Cove the most energy-efficient technology on the market today.
 The versatility of the technology allows to change wave height, shape and power in an instant to match the experience level of all surfers and allows to can adjust the number of waves to cater precisely for the number of surfers in the water.
 The size of a standard Wavegarden Cove facility measures 160x160m, although the footprint is fully customizable to all types of projects including stand-alone projects, mixed use schemes, surf resorts, private residential developments, hotels and commercial centers.

 To keep the water crystal clear and hygienically safe, each Wavegarden Cove is supplied with its own state-of-the-art water treatment system.
 Developed in-house, the system is based on a series of sustainable treatments including fine filtration, ozone & UV disinfection, and low chemical chlorination.

-Wavegarden Cove facilities are fitted with the access points and amenities for handicapped.
-Community benefits include the creation of employment, increase in tourism and elevated value of neighboring real estate.
+Wavegarden Cove facilities are fitted with the access points and amenities for the handicapped.